Questions 6 – 7: Was the total neurologic function scale (NFS) score obtained? (ALD recipients only)

 Indicate Yes or No if a neurologic function scale (NFS) score was obtained during the current reporting period.
 This information will be documented within a physician’s note.

-If a total NFS score was obtained, select Yes and report the date of assessment in.
+If a total NFS score was obtained, select Yes, and report the date (YYYY-MM-DD) of assessment.
 If the total NFS score was obtained multiple times prior in the reporting period, report the date and results of the most recent assessment.

 If the exact date is not known, use the process described in General Instructions, Guidelines for Completing Forms.

-If the total NFS score was not obtained within the reporting period or it is not known if a score was obtained, indicate No, and continue with question 24.
+If the total NFS score was not obtained within the reporting period or it is not known if a score was obtained, indicate No, and continue with Did post-infusion seizures attributed to the underlying disease occur.

 Question 8: Specify total neurologic function scale score